 But, if you think the third method’s too complicated, then the fourth one below might be what you’re looking for.

-Method 4: Captioning Images in Google Docs by Using a “1 x 2” Table
+Captioning Images in Google Docs by Using a “1 x 2” Table

 Step 2: Head to the menu bar and select “Insert.”
-Then, click the “Table” option in the dropdown menu that appears.
+Then, click the “Table” option in the dropdown menu that appears

-Step 3: Hover the cursor over the “>” button in the “Table” option to choose how many rows and columns you’ll add.
+Step 3: Hover the cursor over the “>” button in the “Table” option to choose how many rows and columns you’ll add

 Since you won’t really be using a table with its usual functions, choose a “1 x 2” table.